infopark/scrivito_advanced_editors/README.md

 For this default example you can also use a partial provided by this gem.

-    <%= render "scrivito_advanced_editors/create_obj", obj_class: "BlogPost", obj_path: @obj.path %>
+    <%= render "scrivito_advanced_editors/create_obj", obj_class: "BlogPost", obj_path: @obj.path, with_date: "created_at" %>

-In this Version a creatable obj class has to have an attribute named published_at
+If with is set to a value the obj class has to have an attribute with these value.

 ### View for inline help